 Like Syria and Egypt had done from 1958 to 1961.

 Another arena of political conflict, Cold War rivalry, and religious activity was Central America, where wars in El Salvador, Guatemala, and Nicaragua were taking place around this time.
-A key event in El Salvador’s civil war (1980-1992) was the assassination of Archbishop Oscar Romero, which took place during Mass in March of 1980, a day after he had publicly asked Salvadoran soldiers not to carry out orders to kill civilians.
+A key event in El Salvador’s civil war (1980-1992) was the assassination of Archbishop Oscar Romero, which took place while he was at mass in March of 1980, a day after he had publicly asked Salvadoran soldiers not to carry out orders to kill civilians.

 Though not in Orthodox countries like Russia, where Christmas is on January 7.

 He was not the only Amin to be ousted from power in 1979.
 Uganda’s Idi Amin (no relation) was removed too, by an invading Tanzanian army.

 At the 1979 Academy Awards, The Deer Hunter won Best Picture while Jon Voight and Jane Fonda won Best Actor and Best Actress for Coming Home.
 Both were films about Vietnam.